Independent Testing

 • The qualification and experience of the candidate seeking to conduct the audit.

-A competent professional should have qualifications in Law, Accountancy, Business, Management or other relevant qualifications and sound knowledge of AML/CFT laws and regulations and FATF standards as evidenced by certification and/or sufficient experience in AML/CFT.
+A competent professional should have qualifications in Law, Accountancy, Business, Management or other relevant qualifications and sound knowledge of AML/CFT/CPF laws and regulations and FATF standards as evidenced by certification and/or sufficient experience in AML/CFT/CPF.

 Scope and methodology of an independent review

-The scope and methodology of an AML/CFT audit is relative to the financial institution and listed business.
-Once again, the audit is dependent on the nature of business activities, types of transactions/payment accepted, volume of transactions and history of AML/CFT compliance.
+The scope and methodology of an AML/CFT/CPF independent testing is relative to the financial institution and listed business.
+Once again, the independent review is dependent on the nature of business activities, types of transactions/payment accepted, volume of transactions, the risk assessment and history of AML/CFT/CPF compliance.